Archie Fraser: Frankston Training Facility

 Despite speculation linking Fraser with a move back to the Gold Coast, as the new CEO of the AFL Club GC17, he repeatedly stated his loyalty to St Kilda., and eventually left the sport of AFL in 2009.

-Football Federation Australia and Macarthur FC
+Football Federation Australia, Football Australia rebel body and Macarthur FC

 In March 2009, Fraser joined Football Federation Australia as the Head Of The A-League.
 He remained in the position until June 2010.

+In 2012 he took up a position with Clive Palmer's 'rebel' organisation Football Australia following the cancellation of Palmer's license to run the Gold Coast United FC A-League club.
+Football Australia was only active for a short period of time in 2012 before it became defunct, this rebel organisation should not be confused with the FFA despite that organisation renaming itself to Football Australia in 2020.

-He began an independent sports consulting form after leaving, and continued in that role until joining newly formed A-League club Macarthur FC in 2019.
-He stayed at the new football club for 6 months, before leaving once the initial owner Lang Walker sold his position to another board member.
+He began an independent sports consulting firm after leaving and continued in that role until joining newly formed A-League club Macarthur FC in 2019.
+He stayed at the new football club for 6 months then left after initial owner Lang Walker sold his position to another board member.

 Health Sector

 After leaving the sports sector, he began working for Nico.lab, a Dutch health company using computer algorithms to detect and diagnose stroke in humans.